meghdadFar/snlp/README.md

 get_ams(path_to_counts='tmp/')
 ```

-Running the above yields two sets of ranked *noun-noun* and *adjective-noun* expressions that can be found in `output_dir` respectively under `nn_pmi.json` and `jn_pmi.json`.
-Some examples from the top of ranked fixed expressions can be seen below:
+Running the above yields two ranked sets of  *noun-noun* and *adjective-noun* compounds that can be found in `output_dir` respectively under `nn_pmi.json` and `jn_pmi.json`.
+Some examples from the top of ranked compounds can be seen below:

 ```
 nn_pmi.json